 Current available therapeutic options for PCV include verteporfin photodynamic therapy (PDT) and anti-vascular endothelial growth factor (anti-VEGF) injections.2,5,13-17 The EVEREST study was the first randomized clinical trial to compare the effects of PDT, anti-VEGF and their combination in patients with PCV.18 PDT, with or without ranibizumab, was superior to ranibizumab monotherapy in inducing regression of polyps at 6 months.18 However, despite the persistence of angiographic findings, patients treated only with ranibizumab still experienced improved visual acuity, comparable to the other two groups.18 Published recommendations on the treatment of PCV with macular involvement suggested the use of ICGA-guided PDT with or without ranibizumab,19 and a subsequent randomized trial highlighted the superiority of initial (as compared to deferred) PDT in minimizing the need for further intravitreal ranibizumab.20 With the introduction of aflibercept as an anti-VEGF agent in the treatment of neovascular AMD, its effect on PCV has been studied.
 Aflibercept monotherapy was associated with favourable visual and anatomical outcomes when used as a first line agent in treatment-naïve patients21-23 or as salvage treatment in PCV resistant to ranibizumab.24,25

 Despite this information from clinical studies on management of PCV with PDT and/or different anti-VEGF agents, an important caveat remains as the bulk of relevant evidence (including the EVEREST trial) was derived from studies performed in Asian patients.
-In fact, different ethnic groups may present with disparate clinical features of PCV, as exemplified by the higher frequency of unilateral and macular disease in Asian patients.2,5,26 There is a relative paucity of clinical data on treating PCV in Caucasian patients, mainly owing to the lower disease prevalence in these populations.
-In a retrospective study of Caucasian Greek treatment-naïve patients, PDT was associated with better visual outcomes after one year,27 and two additional series of white American10 and Swiss11 patients supported the use of PDT in PCV non-responsive to intravitreal anti-VEGF treatment.
+In fact, different ethnic groups may present with disparate clinical features of PCV, as exemplified by the higher frequency of unilateral and macular disease in Asian patients.2,5,26 Although there is currently no evidence to suggest significant underlying genetic disparities, the vast majority of association studies reported so far have been performed in Asians.27 Therefore, the possibility of differential treatment responses between Asian and Caucasian populations with PCV cannot be excluded.
+There is a relative paucity of clinical data on treating PCV in Caucasian patients, mainly owing to the lower disease prevalence in these populations.
+In a retrospective study of Caucasian Greek treatment-naïve patients, PDT was associated with better visual outcomes after one year,28 and two additional series of white American10 and Swiss11 patients supported the use of PDT in PCV non-responsive to intravitreal anti-VEGF treatment.
 As ranibizumab was the predominant anti-VEGF agent used in these reports, limited evidence exists regarding the use of aflibercept in Caucasians with PCV.

 Additional information on treatment results in Caucasian patients is undoubtedly needed.
 We recently reported a PCV prevalence of 9.1% among Caucasians with presumed neovascular AMD, but 22.1% among those classified as occult neovascularization.7 The aim of the current study was to describe the clinical outcomes in our cohort following treatment with PDT, anti-VEGF or both.
 We present real world data that demonstrate effectiveness of different treatment modalities in Caucasian patients with PCV, and add to the clinical evidence about the use of aflibercept in this population.